FULU-Foundation/crw/CONTRIBUTING.md

 <!-- omit in toc -->
 # Contributing to Consumer Rights Wiki

-First off, thanks for taking the time to contribute! ❤️
+Thank you for your interest in contributing to this project.

 All types of contributions are encouraged and valued.
 See the [Table of Contents](#table-of-contents) for different ways to help and how this project manages contributions.
 Please read the relevant section before getting started — it'll make things smoother for everyone.
-The community appreciates your involvement. 🎉
+The community values your contributions and support.

 <!-- omit in toc -->
 ## Table of Contents